This page covers our manufacturing and quality management initiatives to ensure quality and safety in products and services.

 Pharmacovigilance system

-As set out in the SHIONOGI Group Drug Safety Policy, SHIONOGI Group gives utmost priority to the safety of patients and participants in clinical trials.
 Accordingly, we operate procedures for reliably gathering and evaluating safety information at all stages from development to post-marketing and have put in place a system so that the necessary safety measures can be rolled out rapidly through close coordination among safety management divisions in all Group regions, including overseas.
+We are currently advancing PV process reform, promoting system strengthening together with PV members from overseas group companies, including quality improvement in clinical trial safety management and consideration of new signal management methods.
 Additionally, for drugs where it is considered particularly necessary, we have put in place a special pharmacovigilance system with specific procedures stipulated for the individual product.

 Education for improved safety awareness